Slowworks/Kicker-Beta-Github-/README.md

 # Options

     # Complete Build
-    Complete Build with Choice primary color (not Black or Silver, 170), And optional k26 (+ 2 Dollares) and extrented Barrel (+ 4 Dollars),
+    Complete Build with Choice primary color (not Black or Silver, 170 + Shipping), And optional k26 (+ 2 Dollares) and extrented Barrel (+ 4 Dollars),

     # Hardware Kit
-    All Hardware Needed for the Build +
+    All Hardware Needed for the Build using M3 Screws (55 + Shipping)

+    # Minimal Hardware Kit, Specialty Pieces Only, (35 + Shipping)

+    # No Hardware Kit, Go Below, There is a list of all Hardware Needed and Techniques for and altered Metal Pieces!

 Some parts can be replaced with Hardware store items.
 And probably be less expensive than an online order, Look at the required Hardware list at the bottom for options

 # 1-7-Pusher